 Other Farm Animals

 Back at the home farm, chickens, rabbits, goats and sheep continue to work on the two acres to maintain the land, remove invasive plant species, help balance insect and rodent populations and provide an organic source of fertilizer while simultaneously providing eggs, wool and meat.

-The farm offers workshops and tours catering to people with a wide range of interests from the casual visitor to the first-time livestock owner.
-The workshops provide practical, thorough information on topics including growing your own cut flowers, starting a vegetable garden, raising chickens, growing and cooking with mushrooms, willow weaving and dyeing yarn with botanical extracts.
-Whitney has drawn upon the principles of permaculture, organic gardening and biodynamic farming in everything done and taught at Henny Penny Farm
+In 2017 we opened the Farm Store to provide a venue where the community could not only regularly buy our meat, produce and other fine farm products but to come see how we raise our animals humanely, talk with a farmer and learn what responsible, sustainable farming looks like.
+We love interacting with the community at our store.
+The farm also offers public and custom workshops and tours catering to people with a wide range of interests from the casual visitor to the first-time livestock owner.
+The workshops provide practical, thorough information on topics including growing your own cut flowers, starting a vegetable garden, raising chickens, willow weaving and dyeing yarn with botanical extracts.
+Farmer Whitney has drawn upon the principles of permaculture, organic gardening and biodynamic farming in everything done and taught at Henny Penny Farm.

 We continue to offer hands-on training and long-term volunteer opportunities to give participants transferable skill sets and a greater depth of knowledge for becoming more involved in the food community, preparing for a career in farming, learning to advocate for responsible farming whether in personal food choices or on the national scale and more.